ExplicITConsulting/set-outlooksignatures.com/faq.md

 - 3269 TCP (Global Catalog TLS)
 - 49152-65535 TCP (high ports)

-The client needs the following ports to access a SMB file share on a Windows server (see <a href="https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11)" target="_blank">this Microsoft article</a> for details):
+The client needs the following ports to access a SMB file share on a Windows server (see <a href="https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11)">this Microsoft article</a> for details):
 - 137 UDP
 - 138 UDP
 - 139 TCP